-Editor's note: It is FFS whether and how eNPN functionality defined in Rel-17 (e.g. UE onboarding, Emergency services) is supported with this solution.
+Editor's note: It is FFS whether and how eNPN functionality defined in Rel-17 (i.e. UE onboarding, Emergency services) is supported with this solution.

 6.3.3 Procedures

 Editor's note: This clause describes procedures and information flows for the solution.